Campaign ideas and inspiration

 You could display this poster somewhere prominent and ask passers-by to decide who in the picture they think is being exposed to the most air pollution and why.

-It’s important to explain that everyone on the poster suffers to some degree, but surprisingly the baby in the car could well be experiencing the most pollution.
-In some cases, it’s been found that pedestrians or cyclists are often exposed to less air pollution than people in vehicles.
+It’s important to explain that everyone on the poster suffers to some degree, but surprisingly the baby in the car could well be exposed to the most pollution.
+An experiment by Kings College London showed that those in vehicles can be exposed to more air pollution than those walking or cycling the same street, although walking or cycling side streets was even better.
 The ventilation system that sends air up into the car often sucks in dirty air directly from the exhaust of the car in front, and then traps it inside.

 This can be a great way to start talking about the issues and get people to sign up and join the campaign.